renovatebot/renovate/docs/usage/upgrade-best-practices.md

 }
 ```

-If you're using `config:recommended` now, replace it with `config:best-practices`:
+If you are using `config:recommended` now, replace it with `config:best-practices`:

 ```diff
 - "extends": ["config:recommended"]